TabithaChelagat/Market_Research_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/d7c59fb5-2d2e-406d-add5-2475dc5d0bac)

-By transforming the data to long format, each respondent's selection is represented in a separate row, Social issues.
+By transforming the data to long format, each respondent's selection is represented in one column, Social issues.
 This makes it possible to count the total number of times each social issue was selected.

 ![image](https://github.com/user-attachments/assets/ff9eb49a-4de1-4394-8fa3-a20e36dc80bd)